-In 2022, we continued our "Mission Carbon Zero" initiative; a multi-year approach to reduce our environmental impact and achieve carbon neutrality by 2030.
-Through this initiative we developed an implementation plan and roadmap identifying the material initiatives that will support a reduced carbon footprint and accelerate the avoidance of emissions as our business grows.
+During 2023, we continued to pursue our "Mission Carbon Zero" initiative; a multi-year approach to reduce our environmental impact and achieve carbon neutrality by 2030.
+Through this initiative we continued to execute against our Carbon Neutral Plan ("CNP"), a roadmap which contains six primary goals focused on the material initiatives that will support a reduced carbon footprint and accelerate the avoidance of emissions as our business grows.
+More information on our CNP activities can be found in our annual ESG report.